All GLP-1 medications from licensed 503A pharmacies Browse Products

 What to track daily: - Appetite level (1-10) - Nausea severity (1-10) - Energy level (1-10) - Day number since injection (1-7)

-After 4-6 weeks, you will see your personal pattern emerge.
+After 4-6 weeks, you'll see your personal pattern emerge.
 Most people can identify their peak effect days, their best-feeling days, and their trough days.

 Using this information: - Schedule challenging activities during your best-feeling days - Plan lighter meals on peak side-effect days - Time exercise for optimal energy windows - Discuss timing adjustments with your provider if trough effects are too pronounced

 Track patterns in the .
-Share them with your for protocol optimization.
+Share them with your for protocol improvement.

 Read about and .